The Project

 The Advisory Board

-The NQIfFM project has the privilege of having the support of an Advisory Group constituted of illustrious academics, Iranian community representatives, and mental health and voluntary personnel, all drawn in particular from countries where fieldwork takes place.
+The NQIfFM project has the privilege of having the support of an Advisory Group constituted of illustrious academics, Iranian community representatives, and professionals and voluntary personnel, all drawn in particular from countries where fieldwork takes place.

 The Advisory Board includes: